jobinau/pg_gather/docs/pgbinary.md

 # PostgreSQL Binaries
 The integrity of PostgreSQL binaries (executables and libraries) is fundamental to the security and stability of your database system.
 Compromised or improperly managed binaries can expose your system to significant risks, ranging from unpredictable crashes to critical data breaches.

+### Relevance to `pg_gather`
+While `pg_gather` is a SQL-only tool and cannot directly verify the checksums of the files on your disk, it can provide critical information to help you detect anomalies:
+* **Version Mismatch**: The `gather.sql` script reports the exact PostgreSQL version string.
+If this doesn't match your expected/documented version, it may indicate an unauthorized update or an incorrect installation.
+* **Binary Path**: The script reports the `BINDIR`.
+Ensuring this points to the expected official installation path is a key step in verifying system integrity.

+If you suspect that the binaries on your host are not the ones provided by your official package manager, you should investigate the system configuration and package integrity using OS-specific tools (e.g., `rpm -V` or `debsums`) rather than relying solely on the database itself.

 ## Potential Risks and Vulnerabilities 🛡️
 #### **1. Malicious Tampering**
 A malicious actor could create and distribute tampered PostgreSQL binary packages.
 Installing such a package could install backdoors, granting them unauthorized access to your system and critical data.